twr14152/c_cpp_scratchpad/tcpl/README.md

+The C Programing Language Second Edition
+- Thoughts so far
-Going through the excercises in the book and the compiler is barking at me about the implicit 'int' return value.
+- Going through the excercises in the book and the compiler is barking at me about the implicit 'int' return value.
-I don't like it...
+- I don't like it...